bdeckard92/dupUT/02-Lesson-Plans/19-PWA/README-dev.md

 * Performance optimization is crucial to building apps that reduce lag and provide a good experience for every user.

-* Service workers ensure applications work without an internet connection and introduce students to offline.
+* Service workers ensure applications work without an internet connection and introduce students to offline caching strategies.

-* Chrome DevTools and Google Lighthouse introduces students to performance based metrics such as application bundle size, time to interaction, time to first meaningful paint, and more.
+* Chrome DevTools and Google Lighthouse introduces students to performance-based metrics such as application bundle size, time to interaction, time to first meaningful paint, and more.

-* Lazy loading is a technique that allows students defer loading certain assets in their apps until they're needed by the application.
+* Lazy loading is a technique that allows students to defer loading certain assets in their apps until they're needed by the application.

 * Webpack is a widely used module bundler for JavaScript that allows students to automate optimizations and build more performant apps.